onomyprotocol/ochain/docs/hub-overview/overview.md

 * [Union Market](https://union.market/token/cosmos)

-## Cosmos Hub CLI
+## Onomy CLI

-`ochaind` is a command-line interface that lets you interact with the Cosmos Hub. `ochaind` is the only tool that supports 100% of the Cosmos Hub features, including accounts, transfers, delegation, and governance.
+`ochaind` is a command-line interface that lets you interact with the Onomy. `ochaind` is the only tool that supports 100% of the Onomy features, including accounts, transfers, delegation, and governance.
 Learn more about `ochaind` with the [delegator's CLI guide](../delegators/delegator-guide-cli.md).

-## Running a full-node on the Cosmos Hub Mainnet
+## Running a full-node on the Onomy Mainnet

-In order to run a full-node for the Cosmos Hub mainnet, you must first [install `ochaind`](../ochain-tutorials/installation.md).
+In order to run a full-node for the Onomy mainnet, you must first [install `ochaind`](../ochain-tutorials/installation.md).
 Then, follow [the guide](../ochain-tutorials/join-mainnet.md).

 If you are looking to run a validator node, follow the [validator setup guide](../validators/validator-setup.md).